troglobit/sntpd/doc/HOWTO.md

 `adjtimex(1)`.

-One is written by Steven Dick and Jim Van Zandt, see the adjtimex* files in http://metalab.unc.edu/pub/Linux/system/admin/time/ It uses long options, and includes some interesting functionality beyond the basic exposure of `adjtimex(2)`.
+One is written by Steven Dick and Jim Van Zandt, see the adjtimex* files at http://www.ibiblio.org/pub/Linux/system/admin/time/.
+It uses long options, and includes some interesting functionality beyond the basic exposure of `adjtimex(2)`.